Meeco/js-sdk/packages/cli/README.md

 Request the creation of a new organization service.
 The organization service will remain in the 'requested' state until validated or rejected by meeco

 ```
-Request the creation of a new organization service.
-The organization service will remain in the 'requested' state until validated or rejected by meeco

 USAGE
   $ meeco organization-services:create ORGANIZATION_ID